varunchopra/google-drive-stream/README.md

 # video-stream-api

-video-stream-api is an app utilising Express.js and Nightmare.js to fetch videos from Google Drive and serve them over an Express web server.
+video-stream-api is an app utilising Nightmare.js to fetch videos from Google Drive and serve them over an Express web server.

 ## Configuration